PennLINC/IntermodalCoupling/index.md

 We first constructed our sample from the PNC 1,601 imaging dataset.
 Each participant underwent cognitive testing, clinical phenotyping, and neuroimaging.

-Script: *n831_alff_cbf_makeSample.R* takes the PNC 1601 sample, and goes through a variety of exclusions to get the final n.
+<b>*n831_alff_cbf_makeSample.R*<\b> takes the PNC 1601 sample, and goes through a variety of exclusions to get the final n.
 Specifically, it removes subjects with poor QA data, medical comorbidity, abnormal brain structure, or on psychoactive medications.

 ### CBF-ALFF Map generation